-Exams will be held from August 21, 2024(Wednesday) to August 22, 2024 (Thursday).
-Schedules and venues for written exams and interviews will be posted on the Graduate School of Urban Innovation bulletin board and the University website between July 24, 2024(Wednesday) at 15:00 and the date of the exam.
+Exams will be held on February 6, 2025 (Thursday).
+Schedules and venues for written exams and interviews will be posted on the Graduate School of Urban Innovation website and bulletin board and between January 22, 2025 (Wednesday) at 15:00 and the date of the exam.